7RU7H/Archive/Recon/Active-Information-Gathering/NFS/NFS-Recon.md

 # NFS Recon
 Network File System is a distributed file system protocol originally developed by Sun Microsystems in 1984.
 It uses client-server model to access/share file storage over a network.
 It is insecure by it host's implementation.
-See [[Network-Services]] for port information.
+See [[Networks/Network-Protocols]] for port information.

 RPCbind and Portmap run on port 111